andreyorst/grscheme/README.md

-# my_scheme
+# GRScheme

-Simple scheme-like language written in Rust as self-educational exercise.
+GRScheme, or Graph-Reduction Scheme, is a simple scheme-like language written in Rust as self-educational exercise.
 This is in **very very VERY early stages** of development, so the information below may be not accurate.
 Not intended for serious use.

+## Graph Reduction
+Unlike many other languages, where we have to parse code and build abstract syntax tree out of the information obtained while parsing, Scheme is a Lisp derivative, which consists out of homoiconic S-expressions, which already form the program tree.
+This means that we do not have to optimize tree, or make complex transformations on parsing stage (except for, maybe, dots), and the resulting tree can be later used directly as evaluation graph.
+Reducing this graph from the bottom up will produce the result of the program.

+This method of evaluation gives us certain advantages:

+- We can have tail call elimination of any depth, e.g when `a` calls `b`, `b` calls `c`, ..., `z` calls `a`, in the tail position the amount of RAM should not raise;
+- We can do branching by cutting down trees that we do not need, which is very effective;
+- We can store information directly inside the tree, and tree itself will be garbage collector, because there's no cross references, reducing the tree also deallocates the data;
+- Which means there's no stack or heap,
+  - Except there is a heap, which is a global scope of our program where we store permanent identifiers as constants;
+- We can parallelize graph reduction at any point of the graph and compute several branches simultaneously.

+And this set of disadvantages:

+- We're locked to pure functional model of evaluation;
+- We're locked to immutable data structures;
+- Side effects are possible only in nested expressions;
+- If we parallelize, we have to lock access to the data that we may change (well, as in any other language).

+Which I personally see as another set of advantages, because those force writing more strict code.

 ## Goals
-I do not have CS grade, and did not studied programming language theory.
-I do have some experience in various programming languages though.
-I've worked mainly with C and C++, and studied or used for hobby project such languages as Rust, Perl, POSIX shell scripting, Awk, Emacs Lisp, GNU Guile, Racket and maybe something else.

 This is my experiment in writing a language without knowing much about how to actually write one.
 I'm going to explore jungle map-less.
 Here's what I have in mind with this project (which actually may change over time):